Dark Sky Reserve Networks Usher in Earth Law

 Figure 3 Baby sea turtle.
 Wildlifeppl at en.wikipedia

 Sea turtles lay their eggs on beaches, and when they hatch, the hatchlings move away from the dark silhouettes of the sand dunes toward the brighter horizon of the ocean.
-However, many coastal areas are becoming heavily populated and these artificial lights draw the baby sea turtles away from the safety of the ocean towards land where they can suffer dehydration, encounter predators, or be run over by cars.
+However, many coastal areas are becoming heavily populated, and these artificial lights draw the baby sea turtles away from the safety of the ocean towards land where they can suffer dehydration, encounter predators, or be run over by cars.
 Any reduction in the amount of artificial lights near beaches can help protect newly hatched sea turtles.

 Zooplankton called Daphnia normally dwell deep underwater in the day and ascend to the surface at night to feast on algae.
 Darkness triggers their migration.
-But marine ecologists have found that nighttime lighting can prevent the zooplankton from floating up to their meals, which could lead to algae blooms that overwhelm the other life in a lake.
+But marine ecologists have found that nighttime lighting can prevent the zooplankton from floating up for their meals, which could lead to algae blooms that overwhelm the other life in a lake.

-Light pollution also affects human beings.
 Humans, too, need natural darkness for sound sleep and good health.
-Cool blue white light at night from sources such as LEDs, fluorescent and metal halide lights interfere with the body’s circadian rhythms by suppressing melatonin and increasing cortisol, a brain chemical released when we are stimulated or excited.
+Cool blue-white light at night from LED, fluorescent, and metal halide lights interferes with the body’s circadian rhythms by suppressing melatonin and increasing cortisol, a brain chemical released when we are stimulated or excited.
 High cortisol levels make it difficult to fall asleep or experience deep sleep, which our immune systems need to fight illness and disease.

-What’s being done to reduce light pollution
+What’s being done to reduce light pollution?

 Light pollution is one of the easiest pollutions to clean up.
 Taking steps to reduce light pollution doesn't mean living in the dark - it's about making light more efficient and beneficial.